Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

 <h1> About Javascript  </h1>
 JavaScript is a synchronous single-threaded language

--Single threaded means JavaScript can execute once command at a time -Synchronous single-threaded that means JavaScript can execute one command at a time in a specific order.
+-Single threaded means JavaScript can execute once command at a time</br>
+-Synchronous single-threaded that means JavaScript can execute one command at a time in a specific order.

 <h1> Execution Context / Call Stack  </h1>